50/30/20 Rule

 Understanding the 20% for Savings and Debt Repayment

-• Retirement Savings: Contributions to 401(k), IRA, or other retirement accounts.
+• Retirement Savings: 401(k), IRA, or any retirement plan.

-• Investments: Stocks, bonds, mutual funds, or real estate investments.
+• Investments: Stocks, bonds, land, etc.

 How to Implement the 50/30/20 Rule